-Now let us focus on StructureData objects, such as node pk=285 of the graph.
-A StructureData object contains a crystal structure.
+Now let us focus on StructureData objects, representing a crystal structure.
+We can consider for instance the input structure to the calculation we were considering before (it should have UUID prefix 3a4b1270).
 Such objects can be inspected interactively by means of an atomic viewer such as the one provided by ase.
 AiiDA however supports several other viewers such as xcrysden, jmol, and vmd.
-Type in the terminal verdi data structure show --format ase <pk> to show the selected structure.
+Type in the terminal verdi data structure show --format ase <pk> to show the selected structure (it will take a few seconds to appear, and you can rotate the view with the right mouse button-if you receive some errors, make sure you started your SSH connection with the -X or -Y flag).

 Alternatively, especially if showing them interactively is too slow over SSH, you can export the content of a structure node in various popular formats such as xyz or xsf.
+This is achieved by typing in the terminal

+'''

-This is achieved by typing in the terminal verdi data structure export --format xsf <pk> > <pk>.xsf xcrysden --xsf <pk>.xsf
+verdi data structure export --format xsf <pk> > <pk>.xsf

+'''

-You can then copy <pk>.xsf from the virtual machine to your local one and then visualize it, e.g. with xcrysden:
+You can open the generated xsf file and observe the cell and the coordinates.
+Then, you can then copy <pk>.xsf from the Amazon machine to your local one and then visualize it, e.g. with xcrysden (if you have it installed):